jaequery/hak/README.md

 ```

 ## Hak is for you, if:
-- You are a one-click kind of guy and loves saving time
+- You are a 1-click kind of guy
-- You wanted a more elequent way of managing your apps than through ports, IPs, and hosts file
+- You want an elequent way of managing your apps and hate juggling ports/IPs/hosts file
 - You work on multiple languages and platforms (PHP, Node.js, Ruby, and etc...)
 - You love Docker
-- You love bootstraps
+- Your middlename is rapid-development

 Basically, if you are a coder, Hak is for you. =P